 Before his appearance in court on Friday, the foundation released a press statement stating that Khama decided to return to Gaborone to present himself to the court concerning the charges and warrants and to handle them conclusively.
 Later, the court suspended two arrest warrants issued against him for failing to answer the charges.
 The two warrants were issued back on December 29, 2021, and July 12, 2023.
 He is set to appear in court on September 23.

-In the recent past, Khama has been seen to have aligned with the opposition alliance Umbrella for Democratic Change (UDC) ahead of the October general election.
-Khama having served as a president from 2008 to 2018 can not run for office due to term limits.
+Khama has expressed support for the opposition alliance Umbrella for Democratic Change (UDC) ahead of the October general election.
+Khama, having served as a president from 2008 to 2018, can not run for office due to term limits.